pakcheong/jqthumb/README.md

 jQThumb
 =======

 Create thumbnails from images proportionally.
-It even works on IE6 from jQuery V1.2.5 and above.
-I have also tested it with Zepto.js, and it worked perfectly.
+It even works on IE6 from jQuery V1.8. and above.

 USAGE: